 Timeline: December 2023

-Tools: Figma, Maze, Google Analytics
+Tools: Whimsical, Sketch, Invision, Maze, Google Analytics

-Key Metrics:
+Key Metrics

 81% of users opted into onboarding when offered

-35 percentage points improvement in conversion rate
+35 percentage points improvement in trial conversion rate (20% → 55%)

 The Challenge